datacarpentry/astronomy-python/_episodes/04-select.md

 ICRS, it is more difficult to identity the stars near the centerline of GD-1.

-So let's transform the results back to the GD-1 frame using the `make_dataframe` function we wrote in episode 3.
+We can use our `make_dataframe` function from episode 3 to transform the results back to the GD-1 frame.
+In addition to doing the coordinate transformation and reflex correction for us this function also compiles everything into a single object (a `DataFrame`) to make it easier to use.
+Note that because we put this code into a function, we can do all of this with a single line of code!

 ~~~
 candidate_df = make_dataframe(candidate_table)